luketpickering/GiBUU-t2k-dev/dox/OutputFileFormat.md

 The individual output branches are well documented in the doxygen autodocs
 below: GiRooTracker.

-The correspondence between GiBUU's internal 'prodid' and the converted Neut-equivalent code can be seen in the documentation for: GiBUUUtils::GiBUU2NeutReacCode.
+The correspondence between GiBUU's internal 'prodid' and the converted Neut-equivalent code can be seen in the documentation for GiBUUUtils::GiBUU2NeutReacCode.

 The correspondence between GiBUU's internal particle numbering scheme and the pdg codes can be seen in the documentation for: GiBUUUtils::GiBUUToPDG.

+**Note:** Some of the GiBUU Ids correspond baryons without an equivalent PDG code, there are also a few undocumented Ids that have been seen, in this case the PDG code in the particle stack will unfortunately be 0.

 **Note:** Following the GENIE convention, the struck nucleon is given a `StdHepStatus == 11`.